 Both MSRP and a UMAP policy can be utilized by a manufacturer without the fear of being seen as price-fixing.
 The key is the way they are communicated with sellers.
 TrackStreet automates violations, ensuring your UMAP policy is enforced unilaterally and preventing the need to contact violators directly, which may put your company at risk of being accused of price-fixing, restraint of trade, or other forms of anti-trust behavior that might compromise your business.
 The TrackStreet Team can help navigate and guide you as you announce, implement, and enforce a UMAP policy.

 Pro Tip: Find The Right Brand Protection Solution

-As you can see, there are many complexities, nuances, and important strategic decisions to make just when trying to develop your MAP pricing policy.
+As you can see, there are many complexities, nuances, and important strategic decisions to make just when trying to develop your UMAP pricing policy.
 And those decisions only grow more complex as you try to monitor the retail landscape effectively, enforce your MAP guidelines, avoid legal pitfalls, and deal with unauthorized sellers on Amazon and elsewhere online.

 For these reasons, your best bet is not to try to go it alone.
 Instead, find the right automated UMAP pricing and brand protection solution to help you with all of it.